 So many things I’d say if only I were able,

 But I just keep quiet and count the cars as they pass by …

 How many of us keep quiet, because we believe we aren’t able? and how many of us don’t speak up, because we believe that the other party isn’t willing to listen to what we have to say?

 What has to happen for you and I to stop “counting cars” and speak up and have someone really listen?

 Some of us answer that question by creating a combative situation, in which, one party is right and the other party is wrong.
 Instead, what if we could create a situation, in which, we are more likely to come up with a solution that works for us both?
 Would that be a valuable skill to have?

 You can have everything in life you want if you will just help other people get what they want-Zig Ziglar

-“How do you help the other guy get what he wants when you don’t agree?”
+“How do you help the other guy to get what he wants when you don’t agree?”
 What do you typically do?
 Do you keep quiet and count cars?
 Do you stare the other person down?
 Do you take a big gulp and give in?
 Do you insist on your way?

 Creating A Win/Win

 - Make the right impression – Be clear about what you want them to experience when interacting with you.